Eligibility Criteria – Financial Aid

 - Required for you to complete your degree.

-- Registered in courses by the last day of registration/last day for full refund during each session.
+- Registered in courses by the last day of registration/last day for a full refund during each session.

 Classes not considered for financial aid eligibility are:

 - Courses attempted at other colleges and universities.